JabRef/jabref/docs/adr/0017-allow-model-access-logic.md

 ## Decision Drivers

-- New comers should find the architecture "split" natural
+- Newcomers should find the architecture "split" natural
 - The architecture should be a help (and not a burden)

 ## Considered Options